OlehTitov/SmartKitty/README.md

 <img src="https://img.shields.io/badge/platform-iOS-000000.svg?style=flat" />
 </p>

-SmartKitty is a free third-party app for [SmartCat](https://smartcat.ai) translation platform.
+SmartKitty is a free third-party app for [Smartcat](https://smartcat.ai) translation platform.
 It’s built for translation project managers to help them search and navigate the projects, get project details, share project link with colleagues and never miss the deadline.

+Smartcat is a cloud-based translation platform that connects businesses, translators, and translation agencies in a single "Connected Translation" delivery loop.

 ## Usage

-To login and use the app users are required to have a LSP account at [SmartCat](https://smartcat.ai).
+To login and use the app users are required to have a LSP account at [Smartcat](https://smartcat.ai).
 Company account ID is used as a username and API key is used as a password.
 Users can generate the API key in their Smartcat account under Settings -> API.

 ## 📱 Features